-Depending on its source, pelvic pain can be dull or sharp; it might be constant or off and on (intermittent); and it might be mild, moderate or severe.
-Pelvic pain can sometimes radiate to your lower back, buttocks or thighs.
-Sometimes, you might notice pelvic pain only at certain times, such as when you urinate or during sexual activity.
+Depending on its source, pain in the pelvic area can be dull or sharp; it might be constant or off and on (intermittent); and it might be mild, moderate or severe.
+This type of pain can sometimes radiate to your lower back, buttocks or thighs.
+Sometimes, you might notice pain in this area only at certain times, such as when you urinate or during sexual activity.

-Pelvic pain can occur suddenly, sharply and briefly (acute) or over the long term (chronic).
-Chronic pelvic pain refers to any constant or intermittent pelvic pain that has been present for six months or more.
+Pain can occur suddenly, sharply and briefly (acute) or over the long term (chronic).
+Chronic pain refers to any constant or intermittent pain that has been present for six months or more.

 What Are The Causes?

 Several types of diseases and conditions can cause pelvic pain.
 Chronic pelvic pain can result from more than one condition.
-Pelvic pain can arise from your digestive, reproductive or urinary system.
-Recently, doctors have recognized that some pelvic pain, particularly chronic pelvic pain, can also arise from muscles and connective tissue (ligaments) in the structures of the pelvic floor.
+This pain can arise from your digestive, reproductive or urinary system.
+Recently, doctors have recognized that some types of this pain, particularly chronic pain, can also arise from muscles and connective tissue (ligaments) in the structures of the pelvic floor.

-Occasionally, pelvic pain might be caused by irritation of nerves in the pelvis.
+Occasionally, pain in the pelvic region might be caused by irritation of nerves in the pelvis.